nos/documentation/docs/nos-client/troubleshooting.md

+---
+id: installation-troubleshooting
+title: Installation Troubleshooting
+sidebar_label:  Installation Troubleshooting
+---

 # Troubleshooting

-Although nOS installation process is very easy and smooth in most of the cases, errors still may occur for some less popular configuratios.
+Although nOS installation process is very easy and smooth in most of the cases, errors still may occur for some less popular configurations.
-This page aims to provide some guidance in case then you have encountered an error, which is beyond our control.
+This page aims to provide some guidance in case when you have encountered an error, which is beyond our control.

 ## `yarn install` fails